I produced and edited the story for this explainer video as part of Pew Research Center’s release of new data on unauthorized immigrants.

 Presenting the timeline to key stakeholders for review and approval.

-Using the gathered information to develop an infrastructure for the site and create a sitemap and early wireframes for key pages.
+Then, I used the gathered information to develop an infrastructure for the site and create a sitemap and early wireframes for key pages.

-Auditing the content on the site to map out which pages needed to be edited, translated into French and/or Spanish, or created from scratch.
+I audited the content on the site to map out which pages needed to be edited, translated into French and/or Spanish, or created from scratch.

-Developing a contract and plan with web developer consultants to execute the rebuild of the site.
+Then, I developed a contract and plan with web developer consultants to execute the rebuild of the site.

 The Rights and Resources Initiative (RRI), Oxfam and the International Land Coalition formed the Land Rights Now Alliance, which has hundreds of indigenous, community and non-governmental organization partners, to work towards securing indigenous and local community lands globally.